idaholab/moose/framework/doc/content/documentation/sqa/moose_srs.md

 users with state-of-the-art finite element and solver technology as a basis for the advanced coupling and solution strategies mentioned previously.

-!!acro MOOSE!!’s developers work openly with other package developers to make sure that cutting-edge technologies are available through !!acro MOOSE!!, providing researchers with competitive research opportunities. !!acro MOOSE!! maintains a set of objects that hide parallel interfaces while exposing advanced spatial and temporal coupling algorithms in the framework.
+!!acro MOOSE!!'s developers work openly with other package developers to make sure that cutting-edge technologies are available through !!acro MOOSE!!, providing researchers with competitive research opportunities. !!acro MOOSE!! maintains a set of objects that hide parallel interfaces while exposing advanced spatial and temporal coupling algorithms in the framework.
 This accessible approach places